project-dy/wdotcrawl/readme.md

-*This is a fork to make a permanent backup of the SCP wiki.*
+*This is a fork to make a permanent backup of the 보카로 가사 위키(vocaro lyrics wiki).*

 This is a Python command line client for relatively popular wiki hosting http://www.wikidot.com which lets you: